 Application Process and Deadlines

 Students may indicate their preferred housing options by completing the Housing Preferences Request form online at My Home At Penn.
 The form may be submitted for fall, academic year, or spring housing once a student is accepted into a program.
 A Pennkey and password are needed to login.
 Students will typically receive information via e-mail on how to create a Pennkey and password a few weeks after being accepted.
-For fall enrollment, the Housing Preferences Request must be submitted by June 15; for spring enrollment the request must be submitted by December 10.
+For fall enrollment, the Housing Preferences Request priority due date is June 15; for spring enrollment the request must be submitted by November 16.
 Students who do not submit housing preference forms by the deadline will be placed in any remaining rooms after those who do submit their forms.

 For instructions on filling out the Housing Preferences Request Form for Fall 2017, please check back soon.

-Before entering your housing preferences, please review the information on Penn’s College Houses and Sansom Place and the rent schedule.
+Before entering your housing preferences, please review the information on Penn’s College Houses and the rent schedule.
 Housing preferences will be considered in the assignment process, but cannot be guaranteed as returning Penn students have already been assigned rooms and spaces are limited.
 Because of the large demand for high-rise apartments with private bedrooms, it is strongly recommended that students also include preferences in the low-rise buildings.
 Some room types may not be available to select on the preference form due to a limited number of rooms.

 For those who will be at Penn for the entire academic year, be aware that our College Houses close between semesters with the exception of Harnwell, Harrison, Rodin, and Sansom Place East and West.
 Students living in the College Houses that close must make their own arrangements for housing during winter break.